rh-openjdk/ssl-tests/README.md

 make ssl-tests
 ```

+makefile variables:
+SSLTESTS_USE_OPENSSL_CLIENT=1 - use openssl client instead of default SSLSocketClient written in java

 #### IGNORED combinations:
 Currently, tested combination may show up as IGNORED for following reasons:
 - SSLv2Hello protocol is used, having this enabled as only protocol does not make sense as far as I know